Demo script for requesting routes from PolarRouteServer API using Python standard library.

 • str( str ) –

-JSON response of route request.
+JSON response of route data, or None if request failed.

 Source code in polarrouteserver/demo.py